2024 United States Senate elections: Mississippi

 Two-term Republican Roger Wicker was reelected in 2018 with 58.5% of the vote.
 Wicker ran for a third full term.
 He faced a primary challenge from conservative state representative Dan Eubanks and won by a comfortable margin.
 Wicker would face Democratic lawyer Ty Pinkins in the general election.

+Wicker easily won re-election by a 25 point margin, improving his previous performances.